Patterns

 Using the Pattern Attribute

-attribute allows you to specify a regular expression that the input field's value must match.
-This is particularly useful for fields like email, phone numbers, or any input that requires a specific format.
+The pattern attribute allows you to specify a regular expression that the input value must match in order to be considered valid.
+This is particularly useful for fields like phone numbers, postal codes, or custom formats.

 Customizing Validation Messages